tarhe/Cordova-Local-Notifications-2.x.x/README.md

 ```

 ### Get notified when a local notification has been canceled
-The `notification.local.oncancel` interface can be used to get notified when a local notification has been canceled.
+The `notification.oncancel` interface can be used to get notified when a local notification has been canceled.

 The listener has to be a function and takes the following arguments:
  - id: The ID of the notification